-Preschool is offered five days a week (with 2-day and 3-day options as well) from 8:45 a.m.-12:45 p.m.
+Preschool is offered five days a week (with 2-day, 3-day and 4-day options as well) from 8:45 a.m.-12:45 p.m.
 Children may be dropped off as early as 8:00 a.m. for no extra charge.
 Families who need care beyond the preschool schedule can sign up for the Junebug aftercare program for an additional fee.
 Parents can pick up anytime between 3:00 p.m. and 5:30 p.m.
 From 1:00-3:00 p.m. the children are napping, so we ask parents to refrain from picking up before 3:00 p.m. to prevent disrupting the children's rest period.

 In the preschool, young children are guided by experienced Early Childhood teachers through days of exploration and wonder.
 The program strives to help children develop social and emotional skills, resiliency and physical independence through imitation, domestic tasks, free play and teacher-led activities.